Integrity and

 negative, distracted or disinterested conduct of your mind or thinking.

-of your mind, speech or body and you devote your mind, speech and body to
+speech or body and you devote your mind, speech and body to maintaining and

-maintaining and improving your integrity, then any tendency or potential that
+improving your integrity then any tendency or potential that remains in your

-remains in your personality to do that negative action again might not hinder
+personality to do that negative action again might not hinder maintaining and

 28 Don't imagine that